 Register Here for Learn to Ride!

 Our Learn to Ride program is an evidence based cycling course designed to teach children with coordination challenges or other special needs how to ride a two-wheeled bicycle without training wheels.
-This program has been supported by Bike Edmonton since 2003.
 Over the course of six sessions, children with no previous success at riding a bicycle develop the skills and confidence to ride unassisted.
 We accept children 8 years old and up regardless of diagnosis (or lack thereof), and have a very high success rate.
-A referral by someone familiar with motor development and of the program (e.g. school physio or occupational therapist) is required.
+A referral by a person familiar with motor development and of the program (e.g. school physio or occupational therapist) is required.
 Courses are also offered in several other communities across the province.

 Learning to Ride a two-wheeler

 - Children over the age of 8 that are not yet able to ride a 2-wheeler without training wheels

 - Able to pedal independently, without pedal modifications

 - Able to brake, steer and follow directions